“Everything that can be invented has been invented.”

 We work with our corporate, university, state government, and non-profit partners to systematically build and launch new, transformative companies before those ideas fall off the branch and rot.

 One way we do this is by building venture studios, an entity that helps them secure funding to launch multiple startups at scale.
-Through studios, our partners to bring several businesses that address big problems of interest to them and solve unique customer needs to market rapidly and efficiently.
+Through the venture studio model, our partners to bring several businesses that address big problems of interest to them and solve unique customer needs to market rapidly and efficiently.

 Innovation means different things to different organizations.